pragma-/pbot/doc/QuickStart.md

 ### First-time start-up

-#### Using default Freenode settings
+#### Using default settings
-The default settings will connect to the Freenode IRC network.
+The default settings will connect to the Libera.Chat IRC network.

 At minimum, the registry key `irc.botnick` must be set before PBot will connect to any IRC servers.

 The following command will use the `coolbot` data-directory that we cloned in the [initial setup](#initial-setup), and set the `irc.botnick` registry key to the same name.
-It will automatically connect to the Freenode IRC network.
+It will automatically connect to the Libera.Chat IRC network.

     $ pbot data_dir=coolbot irc.botnick=coolbot